 Your moat will be built upon a framework.
 It might be WordPress, React, Ruby or Laravel.
 Your choice will depend on your own experience and your inhouse developers’ experience (if you have any).
-At SoftwareSeni we work across all the major start-up frameworks.
+At SoftwareSeni we work across all the major application frameworks.

-Integrating services and FOSS doesn’t come free, but they represent hundreds of thousands of lines of code you don’t have to pay for or wait to be written.
+Integrating SAAS and FOSS doesn’t come free, but they represent hundreds of thousands of lines of code you don’t have to pay for or wait to be written.
 They also represent code you don’t have to maintain.
 In general, you can estimate that the ongoing maintenance and support of any code written for you will cost about 20% of the development cost per year.
 It’s just like maintaining machinery in a factory.
 Pieces start to rust and eventually stop working.

 Bolting together your first MVP, and the next